ROCm/rocprofiler/samples/README.md

 ## How to compile
-In order to get the samples to compile, make sure to copy rocmtools binaries into /opt/rocm/lib Running 'make install' inside the rocmtools/build folder will copy the binaries to /opt/rocm/lib
+In order to get the samples to compile, make sure to copy rocprofiler binaries into /opt/rocm/lib Running 'make install' inside the rocprofiler/build folder will copy the binaries to /opt/rocm/lib

-Alternately, change the 'ROCMTOOLS_LIBS_PATH' variable in the Makefile to point to the rocmtools/build folder.
+Alternately, change the 'ROCPROFILER_LIBS_PATH' variable in the Makefile to point to the rocprofiler/build folder.
 After modifications to Makefile are done, run:

   ```bash